SelinaFischer/SelinaFischer/README.md

 Explored renewable‑energy adoption trends using statistical testing, predictive modelling and interactive visualisation.

-- **Problem:** Understand where renewable adoption is accelerating or stalling across regions.
+- **Problem:** Understand how renewable adoption is changing over time across different regions.
-- **Method:** Time‑series analysis, hypothesis testing and predictive models in Python and Scikit‑learn.
+- **Method:** Data preparation, exploratory analysis and simple predictive models in Python and Scikit‑learn.
-- **Result:** Highlighted patterns in adoption rates and scenarios where progress slows, helping frame where further investigation or action is needed.
+- **Result:** Highlighted differences in adoption trajectories that can inform where further investigation or action is needed.

 **Tools:** Python · Pandas · NumPy · Scikit‑learn · Streamlit · Plotly